 Two writers, one Georgian and one from Massachusetts, will be paired together to produce a written work, either original or a translation, and two musicians, one Georgian and one from Massachusetts, will be paired together to produce a piece of music.
 The final product of these collaborations will be presented before an audience in Cambridge and hosted on the Georgian Studies website.
 We seek proposals that are open in scope to allow collaborations between artists who might be quite different.
 We also seek applicants who are adventurous and flexible in spirit as this will be an experimental loosely structured collaborative process.

-Selected local artists must be available to travel to Georgia for one week in June (exact window TBD); meet virtually throughout the summer for a few hours a week as needed; and be available during the last week in September when Georgian artists visit Boston and final performances and activities take place
+Selected local artists must be available to travel to Georgia for the week of June 18; meet virtually throughout the summer for a few hours a week as needed; and be available during the last week in September when Georgian artists visit Boston and final performances and activities take place

 Preference for Boston Area artists will be given to artists with a strong connection to Somerville.